Master of Engineering

 - Postgraduate Certificate in Engineering with a GPA of 5 or more.

 Students wishing to enrol in postgraduate study must have completed both the academic and non-academic requirements of the prerequisite degree.
 This includes practical work days, work reports, a workshop training course and a first aid certificate.
 The programme of study must be approved by the College of Engineering Dean (Academic).

 A special application is required for this programme – see 'How to apply' below.

 How to apply

-You will need to complete the 'Application for postgraduate study in research programmes' on this page.
+You will need to complete an application form for the ME from the College of Engineering website.
 The deadline for applications for the Master of Engineering is:

 - 10 January (for the February intake)

 Find out more about how to apply for graduate and postgraduate qualifications.

 The Master of Engineering (ME) includes a thesis of 120 points and up to 45 points of coursework.
 For the up-to-date schedule of courses, see the Regulations for the Master of Engineering.